molinfo-vienna/CDPKit/Doc/Sphinx/Source/cdpl_python_tutorial/cdpl_python_tutorial.rst

     import CDPL.Chem as Chem

-An initally empty molecule object can then be created as follows:
+An initally empty molecule object without any atoms and bonds can then be created as follows:

 .. code:: ipython3